-While thus Paul was passing through the busy years of his student life, nursing his religious enthusiasm and growing in selfrighteousness, others were advancing towards their manhood, not far from Jerusalem, of whom then he knew nothing, but for whose cause he was destined to count that loss which now was his highest gain (Philippians 3:5 - 7).
+While thus Paul was passing through the busy years of his student life, nursing his religious enthusiasm and growing in selfrighteousness, others were advancing towards their manhood, not far from Jerusalem, of whom then he knew nothing.
 There was one at Hebron, the son of a priest "of the course of Abia," who was soon to make his voice heard throughout Israel as the preacher of repentance.
 There were boys by the Lake of Galilee, mending their fathers' nets, who were hereafter to be the teachers of the World.
-And, there was ONE, at Nazareth, for the sake of whose love, they, and Paul himself, and thousands of faithful hearts throughout all future ages, should unite in saying, "He must increase, but I must decrease."
+And, there was One, at Nazareth, for the sake of whose love, they, and Paul himself, and countless faithful hearts throughout all future ages, should unite in saying, "He must increase, but I must decrease."

 It is possible that Gamaliel may have been one of those doctors with whom Jesus was found conversing in the Temple.
-It is probable that Paul may have been within the precincts of the Temple at some festival, when Mary and Joseph came up from Galilee.
+It is probable that Paul may have been within the precincts of the Temple at some festival when Mary and Joseph came up from Galilee.
 It is certain that the eyes of the Savior and of His future disciple must often have rested on the same objects, the same crowd of pilgrims and worshippers, the same walls of the Holy City, the same olives on the other side of the valley of Jehoshaphat.
 But at present they were strangers.
-The mysterious human life of Jesus was silently advancing towards its great consummation.

-Paul (Saul) was growing more and more familiar with the outward observances of the Law, and gaining that experience of the "spirit of bondage" which should enable him to understand himself, and to teach to others, the blessings of the "spirit of adoption."
+Paul (Saul) was growing more and more familiar with the outward observances of the Law, and gaining that experience of the "spirit of bondage" which should enable him to understand himself, and to teach to others, the blessings of true conversion.
 He was feeling the pressure of that yoke, which, in the words of Peter, "neither his fathers nor he were able to bear."
-He was learning (in proportion as his conscientiousness increased) to tremble at the slightest deviation from the Law as jeopardizing salvation.
+He was learning to tremble at the slightest deviation from the Law as jeopardizing salvation.
 The struggles of this period of his life he has himself described in the seventh chapter of Romans.

 Meanwhile, year after year passed away.
 John the Baptist appeared by the waters of the Jordan.
 The greatest event of the world's history was finished on Calvary.
 The sacrifice for sin was offered at a time when sin appeared to be the most triumphant.

 The martyrdom of Stephen has the deepest interest for us since it is the first occasion when Paul comes before us in his early manhood.
-Where had he been during these years which we have rapidly passed over in a few lines, the years in which the foundations of Christianity were laid?
-We cannot assume that he had remained continuously in Jerusalem.
+We cannot assume that he had remained continuously in Jerusalem the entire time he was a young adult.
 Many years had elapsed since he came, a boy, from his home at Tarsus.
-He must have attained the age of twenty-five or thirty years when our Lord's public ministry began.
-Paul's education was completed and we may conjecture, with much probability, that he returned to Tarsus.
+Paul was roughly twenty-four years old when our Lord's ministry began in the fall of 26 A.D.
+His education was completed and we may conjecture, with much probability, that he returned to Tarsus.

-If he returned to the banks of the Cydnus, he would find that many changes had taken place among Paul's friends in the interval which had brought him from boyhood to manhood.
+If Paul returned to the banks of the Cydnus, he would find that many changes had taken place among his friends in the interval which had brought him from boyhood to manhood.
 But the only change in himself was that he brought back with him, to gratify the pride of his parents, if they still were living, a mature knowledge of the Law, a stricter life, a more fervent zeal.
 And here, in the schools of Tarsus, he had abundant opportunity for becoming acquainted with that Greek literature and for studying the writings of Philo and the Hellenistic Jews.
-Supposing him to be thus employed, we will describe in a few words the first beginnings of the Apostolic Church, and the appearance presented by it to that Judaism in the midst of which it rose, and follow its short history to the point where the "young man, whose name was Saul (Paul)," reappears at Jerusalem.